Agra: Police administration

 Agra district comes under the Agra Police Zone and Agra Police Range, Agra Zone is headed by an additional director general (ADG)-ranked Indian Police Service (IPS) officer, and the Agra Range is headed by a deputy inspector general (DIG)-ranked IPS officer.

 The district police is headed by a senior superintendent of police (SSP), who is an IPS officer, and is assisted by six superintendents of police or additional superintendents of police for city, east, west, crime, traffic, and protocol, either from the IPS or the Provincial Police Service.
 Each of the several police circles is headed by a circle officer in the rank of deputy superintendent of police.

 Infrastructure and civic administration

 Agra Municipal Corporation or Agra Nagar Nigam (AMC or ANN) is the Municipal Corporation responsible for the civic infrastructure and administration of the city of Agra.
 This civic administrative body administers the city's public services.
 The mayor and municipal councillors are elected to five-year terms.
 The Agra Municipal Corporation oversees four zones (Hariparvat, Lohamandi, Tajganj and Chhata) which are further subdivided into 100 wards.
 The AMC boundary encompasses an area of 121 square km.
 The Agra Development Authority (ADA), is develops new housing, infrastructure and colonies in the city.

+As per the Ministry of Housing and Urban Affairs, the Agra Municipal Corporation reported a revenue of ₹518.37 crore and an expenditure of ₹466.27 crore in 2022–23.
+Taxes contributed to 23.0% of the revenue, with 77.0% of the income coming from other sources.